-The Electric Power and Renewable Energy Conference has been a premier forum for presenting recent advances in power systems, power electronics & drives and control applications in power system areas.
-Now, 2nd Electric Power and Renewable Energy Conference (EPREC-2021) is being organized by the Department of Electrical Engineering, National Institute of Technology Jamshedpur, India during May 28-30, 2021.
-The conference will feature various expert talks, paper presentations, and discussions on state of art technologies in power system and related areas.
+The first three editions of the Electric Power and Renewable Energy Conferences (i.e., EPREC-2020, EPREC-2021, and EPREC-2022) have been a great success.
+The Electric Power and Renewable Energy Conference has been a premier forum for presenting recent advances in Power System, power electronics & drives and control application in power system areas.
+Now, 4th Electric Power and Renewable Energy Conference (EPREC-2023) is being organized by Department of Electrical Engineering, National Institute of Technology Jamshedpur, India during May 25-27, 2023.

 Call for papers

-The conference provides a platform for the authors to get recognition for their research findings and, innovations.
-The scope of the conference is multidisciplinary and focuses on the emerging areas in the field of Modern Power System, Advancements in Power Electronics & Drives, and Control Applications in Modern Power System.
-The accepted papers, presented by the duly registered authors in EPREC-2021, shall be submitted to SPRINGER for publication in Scopus-indexed Lecture Notes in Electrical Engineering (LNEE).
+The conference provides a platform for author to get recognition for their research findings and, innovations.
+The scope of the conference is multidisciplinary and focuses on the emerging areas in the field of Modern Power System, Advancement in Power Electronics & Drives, Control Applications in Modern Power System, and recent advances in applied soft computing.
+The papers accepted for oral presentation and subsequently presented by the duly registered authors in EPREC-2022 shall be submitted to SPRINGER for publication in Scopus-indexed Lecture Notes in Electrical Engineering (LNEE).
 Only full papers (more than or equal to 5 pages) will be considered and abstracts/extended abstracts and short papers will not be considered for publication.
 The plagiarism policy** of SPRINGER-LNEE is to be followed by prospective authors.
-Prospective authors are invited to submit original and unpublished papers using Easychair at https://easychair.org/conferences/?conf=eprec2021 in the following areas:
+Prospective authors are invited to submit original and unpublished papers using Easychair at https://easychair.org/conferences/?conf=eprec2022 in the following areas:

 Track 1: Recent Advances in Power Systems